 Your decisions of course will entirely depend on your attachment to the other characters.
 As documented in the previous reviews, I am doing everything I can to get Kenny killed.
 I know it is a morbid thought, but if someone has to die, it should be him.
 Immediately after completing the episode, I found myself wanting to go right back in and see what would happen if I change my decisions.
 And you know what?
 It’s Telltale’s fault, how dare them create such an engrossing tale.

 After a rather zombie-lite Episode 2, Episode 3 doesn’t disappoint with plenty of intense encounters.
 The low points in the episode comes from action sequences that don’t fit well with the game.
 One close to the start of the episode in particular forced me to restart at least five times.
 It’s not overly difficult, but the a tad awkward to control and this style of action is not something I would expect to find in a Telltale adventure game.

 What is essentially the middle chapter of the five part series, Long Road Ahead turns into the best episode yet.
 While the first two episodes kept building up to a big event, this oneis the big event.
 With some characters saying their goodbyes and relationships being formed or ripped apart depending on your choices, I can’t wait to see what Telltale has ready for the group.
-With some new characters that show up at the end of the adventure, I’m curious to see how they fit into the story.Note: The Walking Dead: Episode 3 Long Road Ahead review was written based on the PS3 version of the game provided by the publisher.
+With some new characters that show up at the end of the adventure, I’m curious to see how they fit into the story.Note: The Walking Dead: Episode 3 - Long Road Ahead was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.